Updated October 2010 | Links checked, February 2013

 How to Find Organizations and Resources Focused on Your Disability of Interest

+The best way to identify organizations, publications, and resources that focus on the disability of concern to you. is to use NICHCY’s search box.
 It’s at the top of every page on our website.
 Enter the disability’s name—-for example, autism, intellectual disabilities, spina bifida, TBI.
 The search engine will return a list of results.
 These will include articles and products on that disability (if available) and disability organizations that focus on your disability of interest.

 NICHCY’s Disability Fact Sheets